corychung/cse15l-lab-reports/lab-report-4/lab-report-4.md

 ![Image](ss2.png)

-Here I had the text `git@github.com:corychung/lab7.git` on my clipboard so I could paste it i.
+Here I had the text `git@github.com:corychung/lab7.git` on my clipboard so I could paste it in.
 I used the keystrokes `git<space>clone<space><CMD+V><enter>`.
-This clones the repository from my ssh URL to the home directory of my ieng6 server.
+This clones the repository from my Github to the home directory of my ieng6 server.

 ## Run the tests, demonstrating that they fail.